tryton/tryton/modules/account_payment/doc/design.rst

 =============

-A *Payment Group* contains `Payments <model-account.payment>` processed together at the same time.
+A *Payment Group* contains `Payments <model-account.payment>` processed together at the same time for methods that need it.
 The payment group is used to follow the processing of the payments.

 .. seealso::